-Director of Student Conduct and Conflict Resolution will designate a Conduct Committee Advisor for each Hearing.
+Conflict Resolution or designee.
+The Director of Student Conduct and Conflict Resolution will designate a Conduct Committee Advisor for each Hearing.

-- 6. A University Officials Board (UOB) may conduct Hearings.
-A UOB is composed of three (3) Faculty/University Officials or staff members selected by the Director of Student Conduct and Conflict Resolution or designee.
-The Director of Student Conduct and Conflict Resolution will designate a Conduct Committee Advisor for each Hearing. - 7.
-Health Science Conduct Committee (HSCC) may conduct formal Hearings.
-HSCCs will resolve alleged violations of the Student Honor Code and violations of the Health Insurance Portability and Accountability (HIPAA) or any other applicable Law concerning patient privacy within the Health Science Center colleges where the alleged violation occurs in a Health Science Center college course and the Accused Student is majoring in a Health Sciences Program.- Health Science Conduct Committees are composed minimally of three (3) or five (5) members, with one (1) member being a Faculty/University Official/Studentrepresentative from a Health Science college, and at maximum five (5) members, with three (3) members of a Health Science Conduct Committee are representatives from Health Science colleges.
+- HSCCs will resolve alleged violations of the Student Honor Code and violations of the Health Insurance Portability and Accountability (HIPAA) or any other applicable Law concerning patient privacy within the Health Science Center colleges where the alleged violation occurs in a Health Science Center college course and the Accused Student is majoring in a Health Sciences Program.
+Health Science Conduct Committees are composed of three (3) or five (5) members, with one (1) member being a Faculty/University Official/Student from a Health Science college.
 Student Conduct Committees are selected by the Director of Student Conduct and Conflict Resolution or designee, who will determine which cases will be heard by a HSCC.
 This decision is final.
-At least one-and at least one-half (1/2) of the committee must be comprised of Students, regardless of committee size, and the remaining committee comprised of other members will be Faculty/University Officials, with at least one (1) Faculty/University Official/Student from a Health Science college. - The Director of Student Conduct and Conflict Resolution will designate a Conduct Committee Advisor for each Hearing.

-- 8. Greek Conduct Committee may conduct formal Hearings.
-Greek Conduct Committees are convened for the purposepurposed of Hearing cases involving an organization that is a member of the Interfraternity Council (IFC), the Multicultural Greek Council (MGC), the National Pan-Hellenic Council (NPHC), or the Panhellenic Council (PC).
-Greek Conduct Committees are composed minimally of three (3) or five (5) members and must include: the Executive Vice President or President from the council of which the accused chapter is a member, a Student from any of the four (4) councils, and a Faculty/University Official.
+At least one-half (1/2) of the committee must be comprised of Students, regardless of committee size, and the remaining committee comprised of Faculty/University Officials, with at least one (1) Faculty/University Official/Student from a Health Science college.
+The Director of Student Conduct and Conflict Resolution will designate a Conduct Committee Advisor for each Hearing. - 8.
+Greek Conduct Committee may conduct formal-Hearings.
+Greek Conduct Committees are convened for the purpose of Hearing cases involving an organization that is a member of the Interfraternity Council (IFC), the Multicultural Greek Council (MGC), the National Pan-Hellenic Council (NPHC), or the Panhellenic Council (PC).
+Greek Conduct Committees are composed of three (3) or five (5) members and must include the Executive Vice President or President from the council of which the accused chapter is a member, a Student from any of the four (4) councils, and a Faculty/University Official.
 Any additional committee members must be students.
-If a conflict of interest exists among the committee membership listed above as determined by the Director of Student Conduct and Conflict Resolution, the Director of Student Conduct and Conflict Resolution or designee will determine the composition of the Greek Conduct Committee. eouncils, and a Faculty/staff member.
-At maximum Greek Conduct Committees are composed of five (5) members: the Executive Vice President from the council of which the accused chapter is a member, two (2) Students from the same council as the accused organization, one (1) Student from one of the other three councils, and one (1) Faculty/staff member.
-The Director of Student Conduct and Conflict Resolution will designate a Conduct Committee Advisor for each Hearing. - 9.
-Law School Honor Committee may conduct formal Hearings only as outlined in Regulation 4.0410434.
-The Law School Honor System is separate from the resolution procedures outlined herein, and only applies to Student Honor Code violations within the Levin College of Law as outlined in Regulation 4.0410434. - 10.
+If a conflict of interest exists among the committee membership listed above as determined by the Director of Student Conduct and Conflict Resolution, the Director of Student Conduct and Conflict Resolution or designee will determine the composition of the Greek Conduct Committee.
+The Director of Student Conduct and Conflict Resolution will designate a Conduct Committee Advisor for each Hearing.

+- 9. Law School Honor Committee may conduct formal Hearings only as outlined in Regulation 4.041.
+The Law School Honor System is separate from the resolution procedures outlined herein, and only applies to Student Honor Code violations within the Levin College of Law as outlined in Regulation 4.041. - 10.
 Housing and Residence Life Education staff members may serve as Student Conduct Administrators, Conduct Committee members, University Officials Board members, and Individual Hearing Officers, as designees of the Dean of Students.
-The Office of Conduct and Community Standards in Housing and Residence Life Education will designate these Student Conduct Administrators and Individual Hearing Officers annually.

-- (b) Reporting. - 1.
-Any person or entity may submit information in the following ways: - 1.a.
-Filing a police report with the University of Florida Police Department or by requesting another law enforcement agency police report be sent to the University of Florida Police Department and forwarded to Student Conduct and Conflict Resolution. - 2.b.
-Providing a written narrative to Student Conduct and Conflict Resolution or the Office of Conduct and Community Standards in Housing and Residence Life Education, or providing a written statement through a secure University reporting function. - 3.c.
-Reporting information directly to the Office of Accessibility and Gender and Gender Equity Title IX Compliance sent to Student Conduct and Conflict Resolution for review. - (c) Time Limits. - 1.
-Student Conduct Code:- - a.
-No Student may be Charged with a violation of the Student Conduct Code if the incident was reported to the University more than one (1) year after the alleged violation occurred, absent extenuating circumstances. - b.
-In extenuating circumstances, the Dean of Students or designee has the sole discretion to extend this time period. - 2.
-Student Honor Code:
+The Office of Conduct and Community Standards in Housing and Residence Life Education will designate these Student Conduct Administrators and Individual Hearing Officers annually. - (b) Reporting. - 1.
+Any person or entity may submit information in the following ways: - a.
+Filing a police report with the University of Florida Police Department or by requesting another law enforcement agency police report be sent to the University of Florida Police Department and forwarded to Student Conduct and Conflict Resolution. - b.
+Providing a written narrative to Student Conduct and Conflict Resolution or the Office of Conduct and Community Standards in Housing and Residence Life Education or providing a written statement through a secure University reporting function.